talkohavy/guides/docs/programming/terminal-god/vim.md

 - `p` – Paste **after** cursor.
 - `x` - Deletes 1 letter (like Del in windows).
 - `D` - Delete from cursor, including, until the end of the line.
-- `Y` - same as `yy`
+- `Y` - same as `yy`.
 - `P` – Paste **before** cursor.
 - `X` - Deletes 1 letter (like backspace in windows).
 - `r` - Replaces the letter under the cursor with the next letter you type, and stays in normal mode.
-- `u` – Undo last change
+- `u` – Undo last change.
-- `yy` – Yank (copy) the current line
+- `yy` – Yank (copy) the current line.
-- `dd` – Deletes (cut) the current line
+- `dd` – Deletes (cut) the current line.
-- `Ctrl + r` – Redo last change
+- `Ctrl + r` – Redo last change.
-- `Shift + >>` - Indent line to the right
+- `Shift + >>` - Indent line to the right.
-- `Shift + <<` - Indent line to the left
+- `Shift + <<` - Indent line to the left.

 <br/>

 ## 7. Deleting Combinations

-- `d$` – Deletes from cursor all the way to the end of the line
+- `d$` – Deletes from cursor all the way to the end of the line.
-- `d0` – Deletes from cursor all the way to the beginning of the line
+- `d0` – Deletes from cursor all the way to the beginning of the line.
-- `dw` – Deletes 1 word forward from where your cursor is
+- `dw` – Deletes 1 word forward from where your cursor is.
-- `db` – Deletes 1 word backwards from where your cursor is forward
+- `db` – Deletes 1 word backwards from where your cursor is forward.
-- `d3w` – Deletes 3 word forward from where your cursor is
+- `d3w` – Deletes 3 word forward from where your cursor is.
-- `d3→` – Deletes 3 letters to the right
+- `d3→` – Deletes 3 letters to the right.
-- `dG` – Deletes from the current line to the end of the file
+- `dG` – Deletes from the current line to the end of the file.
-- `dgg` – Deletes from the current line to the beginning of the file
+- `dgg` – Deletes from the current line to the beginning of the file.
-- `10dd` – Deletes n lines (e.g., `10dd` deletes 10 lines from the current line downward)
+- `10dd` – Deletes n lines (e.g., `10dd` deletes 10 lines from the current line downward).
 - `df(` – Delete content between my cursor all the way up to, and including, the character `(`.
 - `dt(` – Delete content between my cursor all the way up to, not including, the character `(`.
 - `d2f(` – Delete content between my cursor all the way up to, and including, the 2nd appearance of the character `(`.
 - `di{` - Deletes all the contents between the confining curly braces.
 - `di[` - Deletes all the contents between the confining brackets.

-- `Shift + c` – Deletes everything to rhe right, and puts you in insert mode
+- `Shift + c` – Deletes everything to rhe right, and puts you in insert mode.
-- `Shift + j` – Join the current line with the next one
+- `Shift + j` – Join the current line with the next one.
-- `Shift + p` – Paste before cursor
+- `Shift + p` – Paste before cursor.
-- `cw` – Change word (deletes the word from where the cursor is and to the right and puts you in insert mode)
+- `cw` – Change word (deletes the word from where the cursor is and to the right and puts you in insert mode).

 <br/>